cogcompneuro/docs/docs/2025/Extended Abstracts/Submission guidelines.md

 There is no need to submit a 2-page version of your Proceedings submission to the Extended Abstracts track.
-Authors of Proceedings submissions that are not accepted will be invited to convert their Proceedings submission to a Extended Abstract (“2-pager”) submission.
+Authors of Proceedings submissions that are not accepted will be invited to convert their Proceedings submission to an Extended Abstract ("2-pager") submission.
 Instructions for this will be provided at a later stage.

 ### **Can I make multiple Extended Abstract submissions?** {#can-i-make-multiple-extended-abstract-submissions?}